bcass/dcdp-rules/README.md

 ### Section 3.
 COUNTY CAUCUS ORGANIZATION CHAIR
 1. Vacancies in the position of any County Caucus Chair shall be deemed to exist when declared by the County Secretary at a regularly scheduled meeting of the Central Committee for any of the following reasons: (i) three (3) cumulative unexcused absences within the period between County Conventions; (ii) resignations; (iii) change in party affiliation; (iv) removal from office.
-1. Vacancies shall be filled at the next regularly scheduled meeting of the Central Committee following the announcement of said vacancy in the following manner: (i) announcement of said vacancy shall be made at the next regularly scheduled meeting after the vacancy is known; (ii) by a majority vote of the membership of the County Caucus in which a minimum of 10 members are in attendance and (iii) a majority vote of those present of the Central Committee certifying such election to be elected as Caucus Chair effective immediately.
+1. Vacancies shall be filled at the next regularly scheduled meeting of the Central Committee following the announcement of said vacancy in the following manner: (i) announcement of said vacancy shall be made at the next regularly scheduled meeting after the vacancy is known; (ii) by a majority vote of the membership of the County Caucus in which a minimum of 10 members are in attendance, and (iii) a majority vote of those present of the Central Committee certifying such election to be elected as Caucus Chair effective immediately.
 1. The County Chair, or the Chair’s designee, shall have the authority to grant an excused absence.